chesserm/mimicbot/README.md

 # MimicBot

+## A Fine-Tuned Language Model to Mimic User Speech Patterns

 Scrapes text from a discord channel and uses it to fine-tune a language model from HuggingFace to mimic a user's speech patterns.
 All messages scraped with permission and models only created for users with express permission.
 Fine-tuned Models are not made public for privacy reasons.

-The current setup fine-tunes GPT-2 using a slightly hacky setup.
+The current setup fine-tunes GPT-2 using a hacky setup.
 Futher improvements will explore better models for this use case and better data preprocessing methods.

 **There is lots of work still to do (including lots of documentation and cleanup), but it is in a functional state as-is.**